KerishaStewart/prudence/readme.md

 The disaster readiness web app for Nassau, Bahamas, serves as a valuable tool to help the community prepare for, respond to, and recover from hurricane events.
 By providing critical information and fostering communication between emergency responders and citizens, the app has the potential to save lives and mitigate the impacts of these natural disasters.

+# How to Run
+Open index.html in a web browser of your choice

 ![alt text](./app-screenshot.png)